gurungabit/iast/README.md

 ## Message Flow

-1. User authenticates via REST API (login/register)
+1. User signs in with Entra via MSAL in the browser (PKCE)
-2. Browser establishes WebSocket connection with JWT token
+2. Browser acquires an access token for the API scope
-3. API validates token and creates session
+3. API validates the Entra access token and auto-provisions the user in DynamoDB
-4. API publishes `session.create` to `gateway.control` Valkey channel
+4. Browser opens a WebSocket to the API with the same access token
-5. Gateway establishes TN3270 connection and subscribes to `tn3270.input.<sessionId>`
+5. API publishes `session.create` to `gateway.control` Valkey channel
-6. User types in browser terminal (xterm.js)
+6. Gateway establishes TN3270 connection and subscribes to `tn3270.input.<sessionId>`
-7. Web sends `data` message via WebSocket to API
+7. User types in browser terminal (xterm.js)
-8. API publishes to `tn3270.input.<sessionId>` Valkey channel
+8. Web sends `data` message via WebSocket to API
-9. Gateway sends to TN3270 host
+9. API publishes to `tn3270.input.<sessionId>` Valkey channel
-10. TN3270 output is received by Gateway
+10. Gateway sends to TN3270 host
-11. Gateway publishes to `tn3270.output.<sessionId>` Valkey channel
+11. TN3270 output is received by Gateway
-12. API subscribes and forwards via WebSocket
+12. Gateway publishes to `tn3270.output.<sessionId>` Valkey channel
-13. Web receives and renders in xterm.js
+13. API forwards WebSocket messages to the browser for rendering

 ## Error Codes